 Beginning in March 2020, the COVID-19 virus was declared a global pandemic as it continued to spread rapidly.
-The economic impact of the Governor of the State of Illinois' Executive Order imposing "stay at home" restrictions were widespread and lasted for several months.
-Management will continue to carefully monitor the situation and evaluate its options for the current year and following year's budgetary position as the situation continues to evolve.
+The economic impact of the Governor of the State of Illinois' Executive Order imposing "stay at home" restrictions were widespread and lasted for several months leading up to FY 21.
+While the stay at home orders were lifted during FY 21, continued remote classroom were mandated for the remainder of FY 21.
+Management will continue to carefully monitor the situation and evaluate its options for the current year and following year's budgetary position as the situation continues to evolve especially with new variants of COVID-19 emerging.